Habrador/Unity-Programming-Patterns/README.md

 **Related patterns**

 * [Service Locator](#15-service-locator).
 Is very similar but the Service Locator is not necessarily consisting of several classes - the service we want to get might consist of a single class.
 But the Service Locator can use the Facade Pattern if needed.

+## 23. Template

+You have objects that uses the same overall algorithm, but the objects implement some steps in the algorithm in a different way.

+**How to implement?**

+Define a template method in the parent class which consists of calling several methods.
+In the child class, you override the methods that are specific for the child class.

+**When is it useful?**

+* When your child classes share behavior and the parent class can provide these behaviors.
+The example in the code shows how to assemble Tesla cars.
+While each car consists of different parts the process of assembling a car is the same.

+**Related patterns**

+* [Subclass Sandbox](#11-subclass-sandbox).
+Is the opposite of the Template pattern.
+In the Subclass Sandbox you implement the methods in the parent class, while in Template you implement the methods in the child class.